RevenueCat/revenuecat-docs/docs_source/Subscription Guidance/managing-subscriptions.md

 Amazon does not support changing products.
 Customers will need to cancel their existing subscription and re-subscribe to a different product.

+## Stripe

+Stripe allows changing products for subscriptions through the API and the customer portal.
+RevenueCat accurately detects product changes, but [does not accurately calculate pro-rated revenue](doc:stripe#upgrading-and-downgrading).

 ## Considerations

 ### [PRODUCT_CHANGE](doc:customer-history#event-types) events and webhooks